Friday, October 16, 2020

 The Jackson Public School District's only academic and performing arts center bears the name of Col. John Logan Power, who was part of the Confederate army, which fought in the Civil War from 1861 to 1865 to maintain slavery in southern states and extend it to new U.S. states outside the South, as the Mississippi Declaration of Secession made clear.

-Logan also served as secretary of state of Mississippi, and owned and published two racist newspapers—buying the Jackson Daily News and starting the Mississippi Standard, which became The Clarion during his ownership, and later merged with another newspaper to become The Clarion-Ledger.
+Power also served as secretary of state of Mississippi, and owned and published two racist newspapers—buying the Jackson Daily News and starting the Mississippi Standard, which became The Clarion during his ownership, and later merged with another newspaper to become The Clarion-Ledger.
 Power is buried in Greenwood Cemetery in downtown Jackson.

 Rankin said the school's name-change effort, which began in October at the district leadership level, is a step in the right direction.